eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 I found the [8 Lazy Portfolios](https://obliviousinvestor.com/8-lazy-etf-portfolios/)
 to have good inspiration in deciding allocations.
 If you're in the UK, there's a [UK-oriented view](https://monevator.com/9-lazy-portfolios-for-uk-passive-investors-2010/) that might also be worth reading.
-I started with David Swensen's Ivy League Portfolio and chose to have the asset classes and allocation percentages below.
+I started with David Swensen's Ivy League Portfolio and tweaked it to have the asset classes and allocation percentages below.
 As a seeker of **growth** and acknowledging the US as the centre of the world's economy (at least for the foreseeable future), I've set the majority (~54%) of my stocks to be American companies.